imelisa1/one_shot_cnn_model/README.md

 # one_shot_cnn_model
- A basic CNN model that detect objects whether live or not
+ A basic CNN model that detect objects whether live or not.

+ Requirements :

+ * Tensorflow
+ * numpy
+ * matplotlib
+ * pillow